Clear Thinking In Uncertainty

 It means choosing interpretations that are grounded enough to support good decisions over time.

-Because the choices that shape your life are often made in moments when certainty is not available.
+Because the choices that shape your life are often made in moments when certainty is not possible.

-And how you think in those moments plays a quiet but powerful role in where you end up.
+How you think in those moments shapes where you end up.

 Scroll to Top